A question that popped into my head the other day: Can coffee make you smarter? Or does it take a smart person to drink coffee?

 My morning coffee is almost sacred.
-I have 2 cups of black coffee before 11 am and enjoy that immensely.
+I have a cup of black coffee before 11 am and enjoy that immensely.
 With or without health benefits. 🙂

 That used to be different when I was younger.
 Then I drank coffee all day long, even in the evenings, without giving it much thought.
 It was just a drink.
 I can’t even recall if it affected my sleep back then.